he1nh/openshift-prometheus/README.md

 > So located within the SDN.
 > When not, you will need to expose (`oc expose svc <service name>`) certain services before you can access them.

+## Disclaimer

+I am not an OpenShift and/or Prometheus expert.
+Most of this information is at best sub optimal and most likely unsafe for production situations.

-## Bringing up the cluster and create a new project
+## Bringing up the cluster

 ```code
 oc cluster up